dusty-nv/jetson-inference/docs/posenet.md

 <br/>
 <sup>Pose Estimation</sup></s></p>

-# Pose Estimation
+# Pose Estimation with PoseNet
-Pose estimation consists of locating various body parts (aka keypoints) forming a skeletal topology (aka links).
-For this, we use models derived from the [OpenPose](https://arxiv.org/abs/1812.08008) DNN architecture that are capable of detecting the pose of multiple people per frame.
-[Pre-trained models](#pre-trained-pose-estimation-models) are provided for human body and hand pose estimation.
+Pose estimation consists of locating various body parts (aka keypoints) that form a skeletal topology (aka links).
+For this, we use models derived from the [OpenPose](https://arxiv.org/abs/1812.08008) DNN architecture.
+[Pre-trained models](#pre-trained-pose-estimation-models) are provided for human body and hand pose estimation that are capable of detecting multiple people per frame.
+Pose estimation has a variety of applications including gestures, AR/VR, HMI (human/machine interface), and posture/gait correction.

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/detectnet.jpg" width="900">

 The `poseNet` object accepts an image as input, and outputs a list of object poses.
-Each object pose contains a list of detected keypoints, along with their locations and links between keypoints.  `poseNet` is available to use from [Python](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html#poseNet) and [C++](../c/poseNet.h).
+Each object pose contains a list of detected keypoints, along with their locations and links between keypoints.
+You can query these to find particular features.  `poseNet` is available to use from [Python](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html#poseNet) and [C++](../c/poseNet.h).

 As examples of using the `poseNet` class, we provide sample programs for C++ and Python: